trigger-corp/Forge-Documentation/source/tools/ios-windows.rst

 .. _tools-ios-windows:

-Developing iOS apps on Windows and Linux
+Developing iOS apps on Windows
 ================================================================================

-Forge allows the development of iOS apps on Windows and Linux without the use of an OS X machine.
+Forge allows the development of iOS apps on Windows without the use of an OS X machine.
 To do this you will need a physical iOS device (the iOS simulator will only run on OS X), and an iOS developer account.
 In order to sign your application (which is required to install it onto the device, even